Chapter 31. Reproductive System

 ④ Function 2.
 Pregnancy Preparation

-○ Thick cervical mucus secretion : Maintains thickened uterine lining.
+○ Secretion of thick mucus from the cervix: Maintains the thickened uterine lining.

 ○ Activates MPF for oocyte cell division resumption.